-The school/college will ensure that staff have an understanding of trauma informed practice and its link with mental health and are able to recognise pupils who are experiencing mental health issues and help them to access the most appropriate help.
+Swiss Cottage is a Trauma Informed School and as such we will ensure that staff understand trauma informed practice and its link with mental health and are able to recognise pupils who are experiencing mental health issues and help them to access the most appropriate help.
+Many of our families have experienced trauma multiple times.
+The school is also mindful of the long-term impact of the pandemic.

-The school/college will ensure that staff are teaching about mental wellbeing (as part of the statutory Health Education) to help reduce the stigma attached to mental and emotional problems and ensure pupils know how to keep themselves mentally healthy and know how to seek support.
+The school curriculum is designed to ensure that staff are teaching about mental wellbeing (as part of the statutory Health Education) to help reduce the stigma attached to mental and emotional problems and ensure pupils know how to keep themselves mentally healthy and know how to seek support.

-The school/college will also ensure early identification of pupils who have mental health needs and put in place appropriate support and interventions, including specialist services, where needed.
+The comprehensive approach to personalised provision also the ensures early identification of children or young people who have mental health needs and class teams work with the MAST (Multi Agency Support Team ) put in place appropriate support and interventions, including specialist services, where needed.

-The school/college will take account of the government guidance Mental health and behaviour in schools.
+Swiss Cottage School, Reseach and Development Centre will take account of the government guidance Mental health and behaviour in schools.